Sample-Efficient Estimation of Nonlinear Quantum State Functions: Conclusions

 For future work, exploring the connection between our QSF framework and quantum neural networks (QNNs)~\cite{benedetti2019parameterized,yu2022power,yu2023provable} could lead to a new framework for quantum machine learning~\cite{biamonte2017quantum,cerezo2022challenges}.
 In the QSF framework, parameters in the rotation gate $R_y$ are fixed, but they could be treated as trainable parameters in QNN models.
 Building on our theoretical exploration, we aim to develop a quantum machine learning framework with enhanced expressive power and interpretability.
 Additionally, studying nonlinear functions from the perspectives of quantum information and resource theory could be fruitful, as the nonlinear feature $f_n(\rho)$ might reveal inherent properties of $\rho$, such as entanglement, magic, and coherence resources~\cite{fang2020no,regula2021fundamental,hastings2018distillation,wang2020efficiently,fang2018probabilistic,wang2019resource,chitambar2019quantum}.
-Focusing on specific nonlinear functions may deepen our understanding of static resources.
-For instance, as demonstrated in Sec.\ref{ap:max_eigenvalue}, obtaining the maximum eigenvalue of a quantum state can be achieved by approximating a step function using the QSF framework.
-In conclusion, further exploration of the QSF framework and its applications in quantum information and computation is worthwhile.
+In summary, further exploration of the QSF framework and its applications in quantum information and computation is worthwhile.
+The codes and data used in this paper are available at ~\cite{liu2024qsf}.